grreuze/Utils/Scripts/README.md

 ##  > ClampPosition
 Clamps the position of a transform between the specified Vector3 coordinates.

+##  > FadeParticlesNearPoint
+Component to put on a ParticleSystem to have its particles disappear when getting near a point or coordinate.

 ##  > FollowTarget
 Super simple script binding an object to another one.
 Better than parenting in some cases, worse in others.